kchristidis/island/README.md

 The simulated local energy market consists of `trace.IDCount` households.
 It runs for `schema.TraceLength` slots.

 Households are equipped with solar panels, and therefore may produce their own energy.
 They will sell that excess energy to a neighbor, if there is demand; otherwise they will sell it back to the grid for a lower price.
-Note that we do not consider a residential energy storage mechanism.
+We do not consider a residential energy storage mechanism.

 Energy is exchanged within the market using a closed-book double auction mechanism.

-Each household is represented in that auction by a `bidder` (a "smart" process).
+Each household is represented in that auction by a `bidder`.

-On every slot, bidders place a `buy` offer if their energy needs are larger than their energy generation; they place a `sell` offer if the opposite applies.
+On every slot, bidders place a `buy` offer if their energy needs are larger than their energy generation for that slot; they place a `sell` offer if the opposite applies.
 All bids are encrypted.
 The bidders are rational; the prices they pick for their bids are greater than the low price that the grid is offering to them for their surplus, and smaller than the high price that the grid is selling energy to them for.
 For a given slot, every bidder picks the price for their bid randomly within that price interval for a given slot.

 At the end of the slot, a market clearing price is calculated (using the [dauction](https://github.com/kchristidis/dauction) library).

 The simulation engine tracks the performance of the market; how much energy was bought by the grid and at which price, how much energy was sold to the grid and at which price, how much energy was traded within the market and at which market clearing price.
-It also tracks the performance of the underlying transaction management platform for a given experiment type; count of late transactions, problematic decryptions, size of blocks, etc. All of this informatios is persisted in files that are produced at the end of each run.
+It also tracks the performance of the underlying transaction management platform for a given experiment type; count of late transactions, problematic decryptions, size of blocks, etc. All of this information is persisted in files that are produced at the end of each run.

 ### Trace